redhat-cop/project-initialize-operator/README.md

 _This repository is currently undergoing active development.
 Functionality may be in flux_

 ## Overview

-This repository contains the project initialize operator which provides functionality for creating new projects within OpenShift and triggering custom onboarding processes, specifically around the GitOps solution [ArgoCD](https://argoproj.github.io/argo-cd/).
+This repository contains the Project Initialize Operator which provides functionality for creating new projects within OpenShift and triggering custom on-boarding processes, specifically around the GitOps solution [ArgoCD](https://argoproj.github.io/argo-cd/).

 ### Install (OpenShift)